lamji/plugandplay-react-query-hooks/README.md

 ## Basic Usage

 ## 1. Create a Provider
-In component create a provider specilay when using next js
+In component create a provider specially when using next js

 ```tsx
 'use client'; // For next js